In Home Care Educators

 • We develop a family management plan that details the education and care needs of your children

-• We can answer any questions you may have about finding the right educator
+• We can answer any questions you may have about finding the right educator through your IHC Service

 Are educators qualified?

-Yes.
-All In Home Care educators are required to have a minimum Certificate III level qualification.
 Acceptable qualifications include a Certificate III, Diploma or Bachelor’s degree in Early Childhood Education and Care.

-Can a family member be an educator?
+Can a family member be an Educator?

 No. In Home Care cannot be provided by a family member.